Get a free, no obligation personal loan quote with rates as low as 9.90%

 Step 1: Calculate Your Total Debt

-Typically those who want to pay off their debts with their home equity have more than one type of debt such as credit card debt, payday loan debt, car loan debt, and personal loan debt.
-As such, before applying for a home equity loan, your first step should be to calculate the total amount of debt you have.
+Typically, those who want to pay off their debts with their home equity have more than one type of debt.
+This can include debt from credit cards, payday loans, car loans, and personal loans, among others.
+Before applying for a home equity loan, calculate the total amount of debt you have first.

-As we discussed before, there are a few different ways to tap into your home equity, including a home equity line of credit, home equity loan or a second mortgage.
-All of these will allow you to consolidate your debt, however, one will offer more benefits depending on your needs.
+As we discussed before, there are a few different ways to tap into your home equity, including a HELOC or home equity loan.
+Each of these will allow you to consolidate your debt.
+However, one will offer more benefits depending on your needs.

 Home Equity Loan

 A home equity loan works just like an installment loan, except it’s secured against the equity in your home.
-With this option, your payments are fixed making it easier to budget.
-Like an installment loan, you’ll receive a lump sum of cash which you have to pay back with interest over a predetermined period (5 to 30 years).
+Like an installment loan, you’ll receive a lump sum of cash, which you have to pay back with interest over a set term.
+You can then use the funds to pay off your existing high-interest debt.

-Once you’ve been approved for your home equity loan you can use it to pay off all your debts.
-This will make your debts easier to manage as you’ll only have to look after one payment.
+Once you’ve been approved for your home equity loan you can use it to pay off your existing debt.
+This will make your debts easier to manage as you’ll be left with one payment.
 Moreover, home equity loans often have lower interest rates, which means you’ll save more money on interest by consolidating all your high-interest debts.

 Advantages Of Using Home Equity To Pay Off Debt

-2. Save Money On Interest – When you consolidate high-interest rates debts with a low-interest home equity loan, you’ll be paying less in interest.
+• Save Money On Interest.
+When you consolidate high-interest rates debts with a low-interest home equity loan, you’ll be paying less in interest.

-3. Flexible – Payment plans are usually flexible and can be customized to fit your needs
+• Flexible.
+Payment plans on home equity loans or HELOCs are usually flexible and can be customized to fit your needs.

-4. Easier To Manage Debt – You won’t need to keep track of all your different debt payments anymore.
+• Easier To Manage Debt.
+You won’t need to keep track of all your different debt payments anymore.
 By consolidating all your debts, you’ll only have to worry about making a single payment.

 Disadvantages Of Using Home Equity To Pay Off Debt

-3. High Risk – When you take a home equity loan, you’re putting up your home as collateral.
-As such, if you miss any payments, your home can be used as collateral to recoup payment.
+• High Risk.
+When you take a home equity loan, you’re putting up your home as collateral.
+If you miss any loan payments, your home may be at risk of being seized.

 Home Equity Loan FAQs